NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 Next Steps

-By now you may have noticed that some components have more granular selection logic, and even involve multiple selection.
-In the next tutorial you will cover how to use the Nodes API to handle that.
+You may have noticed that some components have more detailed selection logic and even support multiple selection.
+The next tutorial covers how to use the Nodes API to handle that.